 6. Evaluate Risk and Mitigation Strategies

-- Consider potential risks associated with each LMS solution, such as data security concerns, implementation challenges, or compatibility issues with existing systems.
+- Consider potential risks associated with each LMS RFP response, such as data security concerns, implementation challenges, or compatibility issues with current systems.

 - Evaluate the vendor’s proposed risk mitigation strategies and their ability to address potential issues in a timely manner.